madetech/handbook/guides/security/protect_the_company.md

   - [ ] Trello (unless using Google Auth to login to Trello)
   - [ ] Slack
   - [ ] AWS
-- [ ] Print out and store any 2FA backup codes in the Made Tech safe
+- [ ] Store any 2FA backup codes as encrypted notes in your password manager
 - [ ] Keep your operating system and applications up to date
 - [ ] [Run the security challenge in LastPass](https://lastpass.com/support.php?cmd=getfeaturefaq&feature=feataure_12)